codeguy/php-the-right-way/pages/Design-Patterns.md

 }
 {% endhighlight %}

-The calling client class above has a private property which must be set at runtime and be of type 'OutputInterface' once this property is set a call to loadOutput() will call the load() method in the concrete class of the output type that has been set.
+The calling client class above has a private property which must be set at runtime and be of type 'OutputInterface'.
+Once this property is set a call to loadOutput() will call the load() method in the concrete class of the output type that has been set.

 {% highlight php %}